-- 1. The proposals support Vision 2030 and the Council Plan 2015-2020, ensuring that children, young people and vulnerable adults are safe and supported. - 2.
+- 1. The proposals support Vision 2030 and the Council's strategic approach of Making Gateshead a Place Where Everyone Thrives, ensuring that children, young people and vulnerable adults are safe and supported. - 2.
 The Care Act 2014 enshrined in law the principles of Safeguarding Adults and the Safeguarding Adults Board became a statutory body in April 2015.
 The Care Act states that a Safeguarding Adults Board must: - publish a strategic plan for each financial year.
 This plan could cover 3 5 years in order to enable the Board to plan ahead as long as it is reviewed and updated annually - publish an annual report which details how the Board and its members achieved the objectives as identified within the strategic plan - 3.
-Chapter 3 of Working Together to Safeguard Children (2015) and Regulation 4 of the Local Safeguarding Children Board Regulations (2006) set out the statutory objectives and functions of LSCBs.
-As set out in Working Together to Safeguard Children (2015), every Local Safeguarding Children Board is required to produce and publish an annual report on the effectiveness of safeguarding in the local area.
+Chapter 3 of Working Together to Safeguard Children (2015) and Regulation 4 of the Local Safeguarding Children Board Regulations (2006) set out the statutory objectives and functions of LSCBs as contained in the Children Act 2004.
+As set out in Working Together to Safeguard Children (2015), every Local Safeguarding Children Board is required to produce and publish an annual report on the effectiveness of safeguarding in the local area (s.14A Children Act 2004).
 The annual report sets out the arrangements to safeguard and promote the welfare of children in Gateshead and provides an assessment of those arrangements.
 The report also sets out how the LSCB discharges its statutory functions.